rbhorvath/api-automation/README.md

 This project contains basic API tests for reqres.in endpoints.
 All tests are in the `src/test/java/com/api/automation/tests/` folder.

-## CI/CD

-- Automated build, test, and report upload via GitHub Actions (`.github/workflows/ci.yml`)

 ## Code Quality

-- Checkstyle and SpotBugs can be added for static analysis and code style enforcement
+- Javadoc comments are provided for main classes and methods
+- SLF4J logging is used for diagnostics
+- Input validation is implemented in model builders
+- Consistent code style is enforced (see Checkstyle below)

 ## Documentation